msanvarov/nest-rest-typeorm-boilerplate/README.md

 ### 💾 Choosing a Database

 By default **MYSQL/MariaDB** are the database of choice but TypeORM supports other database types like SQLite, Postgres, MongoDB, and MSSQL.
 To use anything other than MYSQL/MariaDB, change the configuration in the `.env` file, and download the corresponding wrapper library, like [SQLite3](https://www.npmjs.com/package/sqlite3) if necessary.
-Of course that is assuming a proper setup of the database has been completed on a local machine.

 **Note: For MongoDB, TypeORM is not as feature-rich as Mongoose.
-Therefore I created another boilerplate only for [Nest and Mongoose](https://github.com/msanvarov/nest-rest-mongo-boilerplate)**.
+Therefore I created another boilerplate for [Nest and Mongoose](https://github.com/msanvarov/nest-rest-mongo-boilerplate)**.

 ---